mistsys/mist-public/README.md

 [![Build Status](https://travis-ci.org/joemccann/dillinger.svg?branch=master)](https://travis-ci.org/joemccann/dillinger)

 Mist Public Repo is your access to all API related resources to your Mist Cloud AI platform and a great place to stay connected for future updates.
+You are welcome to use any of these Mist tools for free and we welcome any feedback to make this repo better.
+If you would like to contribute to this repo please contact Mist thru our idea portal or send us an e-mail at info@mist.com

 # New Mist Features!